Perl-Evozon/PearlBee/README.md

 An alternative way of setting up the db is by running this command:
 <pre><blockquote>mysql -u root -p &lt; pearlbee/db_patches/set_up_new_db.sql</blockquote></pre>

+Don't forget to edit your config.yml file at line 44 to enter your mysql password!

 That's it, now from within the root directory run the following command: